AntonGames/Object-Oriented-Programming-JAVA/task2/README.md

-Annuity and linear Credit Calculator with a graph and table to see payments (table can be saved).
+Annuity and linear Loan Calculator with a graph and table to see payments (table can be saved).
 Program is created using IntelliJ IDEA.